Ploy

 Multiple Cache Bindings

-You can configure multiple caches for different use cases:
+You can configure multiple cache stores for different use cases:

 ploy.yaml